ersilia-os/eos-template/README.md

 ## Adding Example Input and Output

-It is always helpful to provide an example input and output while contributing a model to ease the verification of the model's working.
+It is always helpful to provide an example input and output file while contributing a model to ease the verification of the model's working.
 To ensure all models always have an example, Ersilia checks for example CSV files in the `model/framework/examples` directory.

+Ersilia now expects example files to follow a prefix-based naming convention to indicate the corresponding API.
+The example input and output files must be named as follows:

+- `<prefix>_input.csv` for example input data
+- `<prefix>_output.csv` for example output data

-In particular, Ersilia looks for `input.csv`, and `output.csv` files in this folder.
-These files are used to generate the necessary API end points for building a model server and therefore must always be provided.
+For instance, if the API prefix is run, the files should be named `run_input.csv` and `run_output.csv`, These files are used to generate the necessary API end points for building a model server and therefore must always be provided.